wocaldwell/minyl-frontend/README.md

 export DISCOGSKEY="Your key goes here" export DISCOGSSECRET="Your secret goes here"
 ```
+This client needs [my backend](https://github.com/wocaldwell/minyl-backend) to access the ENVs so check that out for more information.
 If other issues arise in deployment please let me know.

 ### Built With